 Data Processing and Analysis Tools: Data organization, analysis, and graph creation were performed using Microsoft Excel 365.

-3. FINDINGS
+3. RESULTS

 3.1.
 Sown and Harvested Area Trends (2020-2024)

 Table 1 shows the change in the sown area of dry beans and vetch species in Turkey.
 During the examined five-year period, a decrease in sown area was observed for all products and categories.
 The most pronounced contraction occurred in the "Other Vetch" species: the area sown for green fodder production of other vetch decreased by 61.5%, while the area sown for seed production decreased by 54.7%.
 The dry bean sown area contracted by 10.8%, reaching its lowest level in 2023 (884,569 da) and showing a partial recovery (3.9% increase) in 2024.
 Among vetch species, Hungarian vetch exhibited a relatively more stable area trend, while Common vetch area recorded a decrease of nearly 30%.